Josef Zwernemann: War against the Soviet Union

 Following its brief deployment in the Balkan Campaign, III.
 Gruppe was back in Bucharest by mid-June.
-There, the unit was again subordinated to the Luftwaffenmission Rumänien and reequipped with the new, more powerful Bf 109F-4 model.
+There, the unit was again subordinated to the Luftwaffenmission Rumänien and reequipped with the new, more powerful Bf 109 F-4 model.
 On 21 June, the Gruppe was ordered to Mizil in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
 Its primary objective was to provide fighter protection for the oil fields and refineries at Ploiești.
 German forces launched the invasion on 22 June.
 Four days later, Zwernemann claimed his second aerial victory when he shot down a Soviet Ilyushin DB-3 bomber near Constanța.
 Following two aerial victories claimed over DB-3 bombers on 8 July northeast of Mamaia, he was awarded the Iron Cross 1st Class (Eisernes Kreuz 1.
 Klasse) in August.

-By the end of 1941, Zwernemann had claimed 25 aerial victories, and had been awarded the Honour Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 12 December 1941.
+By the end of 1941, Zwernemann had claimed 25 aerial victories, and had been awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 15 December 1941.
 In May 1942, the number of victories had increased by 32 and he was honored with the German Cross in Gold (Deutsches Kreuz in Gold) on 25 May 1942.
 Zwernemann received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 57 victories on 23 June 1942.
 In the month of September 1942 he claimed over thirty victories.
 On 1 October 1942, Zwernemann was promoted to Leutnant (second lieutenant) with a rank age date 1 October 1941.